G00411367/pands-project/README.md

         - The highest frequency of the petal width is between 40 and 50 which is between 0.0 and 0.5

 ## Research
-A CSV file of the Iris data set was downloaded from UCI Machine Learning repository

-Data set contains 150 records under 5 atributes: Sepal Length, Sepal Width, Petal Length, Petal width and Species

-Various analisys were performed and developed in order to distinquish between species

 ## ** References **